parth-io/Learn-CS-and-Coding/Linux and OSes/Bash/Useful Commands for Bash.md

 ### tldr
 A more concise version of man

+## Managing permissions

+### chown

+`chown user:group file` - to change both the user and group of a file at the same time

+### chgrp

+### chmod

+### newgrp

 ## Managing processes

 ### top
 `top | grep process_name`
 ### killall; kill
-`killall –9 process_name`\
+`killall –9 process_name`

-`kill -signal PID`- PID is Process Identifier, and signal is TERM, KILL, etc.
+`kill -signal PID`- PID is Process Identifier, and signal is TERM, KILL, etc.\

 TERM - terminate gracefully\
 KILL - force kill

-Lol testing

 ### ps
 `ps aux`
 ### jobs

+Lists background processes

 ### fg; bg
+To run a command in the background and resume control of the shell, type  `&`  after the command\

-`fg/bg %job-number` - restore job to foreground or background\
+`fg %job-number` - to restore a command/job running in the background to the foreground\
-The Ctrl + Z key combination pauses the prcess and resumes control of the command line.
+The Ctrl + Z key combination pauses a foreground job and resumes control of the command line\

+`bg %job-number` - restart the process in the background

 ## Managing variables
 ### printenv